gangesh404/Home-Credit-Default-Risk/README.md

 **g) Installments_payments.csv -** Repayment history for the previously disbursed credits in Home Credit related to the loans in our sample.
 There is a) one row for every payment that was made plus b) one row each for missed payment.
 One row is equivalent to one payment of one installment OR one installment corresponding to one payment of one previous Home Credit credit related to loans in our sample.

+## First Cut Approach:

+1. Data Preprocessing – We need to merge all the csv files into application_train data by aggregation techniques.
+Then we perform EDA and remove the outliers.
+For this we first replace the outliers with nan value and later impute them with zero in case of numerical features and mode in case of categorical features.
+Features having outliers more than 75 percent can be dropped.
+Next, we need to plot the correlation plot for all the data to find the features which are mutually correlated and keep only one of them and drop the other one.

+2.

+2. Next, we need to normalize all the numerical data and response encoding all the categorical data and save all the normalizer and response encoding fit.

+3. Fit the data on a LightGBM without hyperparameter tuning and get the feature importance.

+4. Keep only the features with good feature importance value and drop the others.

+5. Perform K-fold cross validation on LigthGBM and find the best hyperparameters and run each model with the best hyperparameters save the model which performs the best.
+Plot the confusion matrix and AUC curve for the test and train score.

+6. Use the saved StandardScalar, Response Encoding, One_hot_encoding and best model and pre-process and predict the test data .

 ![Kaggle Score](https://user-images.githubusercontent.com/66409831/159491145-9542aa52-795e-4605-98de-4a070cbce7d6.JPG)

 **References:**
 https://medium.com/thecyphy/home-credit-default-risk-part-2-84b58c1ab9d5

 https://www.kaggle.com/cloycebox/default-risk-model-week-4

 https://medium.com/analytics-vidhya/home-credit-loan-default-risk-7d660ce22942

 https://medium.com/analytics-vidhya/credit-default-prediction-based-on-machine-learning-models-1717601600c9

 https://medium.com/@thewingedwolf.winterfell/response-coding-for-categorical-data-7bb8916c6dc1

 https://www.analyticsvidhya.com/blog/2020/03/one-hot-encoding-vs-label-encoding-using-scikit-learn/